 Chant VoiceMarkupKit is text-to-speech (TTS) markup language management software that enables you to generate TTS markup to enhance the playback quality when synthesizing.

 VoiceMarkupKit provides you a simple way to generate text-to-speech markup.
 Applications can markup text as part of its runtime operation to enable real-time customization and tailoring of your text-to-speech environment.

-VoiceMarkupKit includes C++, C++Builder, Delphi, Java, and .NET Framework, class library formats to support all your programming languages and sample projects for popular IDEssuch as the latest Visual Studio from Microsoft and RAD Studio from Embarcadero, and Java IDEs Eclipse, IntelliJ, JDeveloper, and NetBeans.
+VoiceMarkupKit includes C++, C++Builder, Delphi, Java, and .NET Framework, class library formats to support all your programming languages and sample projects for popular IDEssuch as the latest Visual Studio from Microsoft, RAD Studio from Embarcadero, and Java IDEs Eclipse, IntelliJ, JDeveloper, and NetBeans.

-The class libraries can be integrated with 32-bit and 64-bit applications.
+The class libraries can be integrated with 32-bit and 64-bit applications for Windows platforms.

 Voice Markup Architecture

 VoiceMarkupKit provides a simple way to generate text-to-speech markup.
 Applications markup text to enable real-time customization and tailoring of text-to-speech.

 Applications can specify a markup language, the markup options, and generate markup prior to synthesis.
 Applications uses VoiceMarkupKit to manage the activities for generating the markup in the needed format.
 VoiceMarkupKit supports the following markup syntax: